 These acts radically redefined long-standing concepts at the intersection of criminal and immigration law, including what constitutes a “conviction” for immigration purposes.
 They also greatly expanded the number and types of crimes that can serve as grounds for deportation or removal from the United States, or ineligibility for admission.
 These laws have also effectively restricted judicial discretion by Immigration Judges and the courts alike, available forms of relief for many, and the judicial review (appeal) process, making immigration consequences of criminal convictions very severe.

-Contact VisaPro if you have any questions regarding visas, or need help in filing with the USCIS or Consulates.
+Contact VisaPro if you have any questions or need advice with maintaining compliance with U.S. immigration laws.
 Our experienced attorneys will be happy to assist you.

 What VisaPro Customers Are Saying